asad-zaman/argusoft-emcare/README.md

 # Configuration

     Em Care have different configuration based on each components which are describe below in "How to Run" section.
-# How to Run
+## How to Run
 #### Steps for running Em Care web

     1. Go to emcare-web/ directory
+    2. Set KeyCloak Client secret and admin user info in KeycloakConfig.java file (emcare-web/src/main/java/com/argusoft/who/emcare/web/config/KeyCloakConfig.java)(Ignore if you done before)
-    2. Run command "mvn clean install"
+    3. Run command "mvn clean install"
-    3. Go to "/target" folder
+    4. Go to "/target" folder
-    4. Run "java -jar emcare-web.jar"
+    5. Run "java -jar emcare-web.jar"

         java -jar emcare-web-0.0.1-SNAPSHOT.jar --keycloak.credentials.secret=********-******-****-****-********** --ibm.access-key=******************************** --spring.mail.password=************ --twilio.account.ssid=****************** --twilio.account.token=************** --twilio.phone.number=************ --twilio.messaging.service.id=********************** --spring.datasource.password=************ --root=/home/************

-#### Note For emcare-web
+#### Notes For emcare-web

 - **keycloak.credentials.secret** -> Provide credentials of KeyCloak (You can see this key from the KeyCloak user interface) for user identity and access management.
 - **ibm.access-key** -> Provide a key for dynamic language translation (You have to create an account in IBM and get the key from there https://www.ibm.com/cloud/watson-language-translator)